-- Intranet applications at a main data center offer easy access but poor performance.
+- Intranet applications at the main data center offer easy access but poor performance.

 - ERP performance plummets whenever an employee syncs email at a branch office.

 The above issues need to be addressed to maximize application performance and optimization of WAN.
-That can be done as following:
+That can be done as follows:

 - Determine which applications, users, and locations consume the most available bandwidth.